umairsaleemid/assignment_challenge/README.md

 The periodic job has the responsibility to expire the tick / transaction and re-calculate the statistics.

 ## Improvements
-1- Memory utilization of periodic job.
+1- Use JProfiler to find out memory utilization of periodic job.

 2- Use some in memory database solution like redis